fluffy/ietf/suit/soln-arch/draft-nandakumar-suit-solution-arch.md

 One can envision two possibilities while downloading the firmware:

 * Scenarios where the IoT device downloads firmware directly.
-This is done in order to minimize number of connections. <TODO - not clear to me how this works.
-What is the format for the signature, where does it go>
+This is done in order to minimize number of connections.
+In this scenario, the firmware image must have a digital signature included within the downloaded firmware.
+The exact placement of this digital signature (prepended, appended, etc) is up to the device manufacturer, but it MUST provided source and integrity guarantees on the entirety of the firmware image and must be verified by the device prior to upgrade.

 * Scenarios where a manifest is retrieved and followed by downloading the actual firmware image.